harishlv777/Capstone_CC_Churn/README.md

 ## Project Constraints
 Several challenges may impact the project's scope and execution:
 - Data Availability – Access to comprehensive and high-quality customer interaction, agent performance and contact center data may be limited.
+Contact Center data consisting of 3K+ records was considered.
-- Time Constraints – Model development, testing, and validation must be completed within the project timeline.
+- Time Constraints – Model development, testing, and validation is critical given realtime nature of contact center and as-a-subscription business
 - Computational Resources – Running machine learning models on large datasets may require high processing power.
 - Interpretability – Ensuring the model is explainable for business stakeholders to act on insights effectively.

 # 2. Data Understanding
 Data source: "data/SiddiCC_Churn_data.csv" containing customer data The dataset consists of 3,150 records and 25 features, covering various aspects of customer behavior, usage, and interactions with the contact center.

 ## Key Features:
 Customer Interaction Metrics
 - Call Failure: Number of failed call attempts.
 - Complains: Whether the customer has made complaints (binary).
 - Seconds_of_Use: Total call duration in seconds.